Chicago schools reopening uncertain as union talks stall - WTMJ

 District officials said Black and Latino students, who make up the vast majority of the roughly 355,000-student district, have been especially hard hit since going fully remote last March.
 Pre-K and some special education students returned Jan.
 11, but went back to online classes amid the escalating fight with the union.
 District officials haven’t said when high school students will return.

-Union officials say the district hasn’t gone far enough in its safety plans, for instance by not prioritizing teacher vaccines, and is putting teachers at unnecessary risk.
-The union also argues that not enough students are interested to require all teachers to come back at once.
+The union also argues that not enough students are interested in classroom learning to require all teachers to come back at once.

-About 77,000 students from pre-K to 8 expressed interest in returning to class in a December survey.
-While pre-K and some special education students were offered in-person classes five days a week, students in K-8 will get two days a week of in-person instruction with remote instruction on other days.
+About 77,000 students from pre-K to 8 expressed interest in returning to schools in a December survey.
+While pre-K and some special education students were offered in-person classes five days a week, students in K-8 will get two days a week of in-person instruction with remote classes on other days.

 But attendance has been lower than expected.